Originally Posted by Brtp4

 aggressive....just more smooth.

 This has become my target for this project.
 The plan is to make the bike easy to ride for long periods, quick turning, and to increase the snap of the power.
 The power output is fine, it just needs more snap to help with obstacles and direction changes.
-People tend to focus more on having HP than using it (one thing that always makes me smile is to see guys on 50 HP 450s that barely get their main jets wet...) when the real goal is to have the throttle on as much as possible, driving you forward
+People often focus too much on having HP when the real goal is to have the throttle on as much as possible, driving you forward

 .
 Anyway, I know I am going to give up a lot in terms of peak power, but adding a pumper carb and some compression, combined with the 6 speeds and mild power delivery, should facilitate a good average speed.
 And on faster wide open desert stuff, well, I don't really want to be hauling ass there anyway.
 Plus I have the 650.